-A recent study evaluates high-intensity intermittent training as a tool to improve intermittent sports performance.
+A recent study evaluates high-intensity intermittent training as a tool to improve erratic sports performance.

 Higher intensity requires less exercise

-HIIT is a more efficient and sport-specific workout with an intermittent profile compared to long-term continuous training.
+HIIT is a more efficient and sport-specific workout with an intermittent profile than long-term continuous training.

 Furthermore, HIIT helps cardiorespiratory (increased mitochondrial density).
-Also improves metabolism (increased glycogen availability) adaptations.
-These are similar benefits to traditional long-term resistance training are obtained.
+It also improves metabolism (increased glycogen availability) adaptations.
+These are similar benefits to traditional long-term resistance training obtained.

 Therefore, HIIT is more efficient and specific for intermittent profile sports.
-Sports with continuous long-duration training without these sports’ typical actions, such as acceleration, braking, and turning.
+Sports with continuous long-duration training without typical actions, such as acceleration, braking, and turning.

 However, the type of HIIT (duration and concentration, duration of recovery and concentration, etc.) depends on the coach’s purpose with the player and the sport’s particular characteristics.

-This last aspect should be taken into account for other populations since training must be individualized, just like HIIT.
+This last aspect should be considered for other populations since training must be individualized, just like HIIT.

-The (eligible) trainer customizes the HIIT training (duration and intensity of the series, time and power of recovery, type of obesity: obesity, experienced and trained, elderly, etc.) without risk Adequate adaptation of.
+The (eligible) trainer customizes the HIIT training (duration and intensity of the series, time and power of recovery, type of obesity: experienced and trained, elderly, etc.) without risk.
+Adequate adaptation.